 Whether you help through monetary donations, volunteering your time, or spreading our mission through word-of-mouth, thank you.
 We couldn't accomplish our goals without the help of supporters like you.

-Dragoons are mounted infantry named after a musket they used to carry.
+Dragoons are mounted infantry named after a pistol they used to carry.
 During the Revolutionary War they were used as the eyes and ears of the army to conduct reconnaissance, to maintain contact with, harass, and attack targets of opportunity.
 During battles they would attack weak positions such as the flanks of the enemy.

 The Horses in Action Demonstration team is a select group of riders and infantry who are in top shape and skilled at demonstrating 18th century military tactics to present what it really means to be a 18th century American soldier.
 If you wish to join this group you must be able to run, march, ride, jump, shoot, use sword, lance and be of keen mind and athletic nature.
 Try outs are held throughout the year.